popovichN/cuny-fundamentals-of-data/README.md

-# cuny-fundamentals-of-data
+# CUNY, Fall 2015: Fundamentals of Interactive and Data Journalism

-Course materials for *Fundamentals of Interactive and Data Journalism, Fall 2015*
+For more information visit TK link